 Best GoPro Hero 7 Black alternatives

 Surely, the DJI Osmo Action is not just the best but also the only real alternative for the GP7Black.
 In some aspects, it even surpasses it.
-Selfie enthusiast will love the second live-view display in front.
-Personally, I also liked more the OA’s design and built quality.
+Selfie enthusiasts will love the second live-view display in front.
+Personally, I also liked more OA’s design and built quality.

 Optical filters (like ND and Close-UP) are also supported by both cameras.
-Here I liked that the OA allows to replace the screw-on lens protector with any filter you like.
-Instead, the GoPro 7 uses clip-on filters, which changes the size of the camera – thus you will need two sets of filters (one for normal usage and second one with diving case).
+Here I liked that the OA allows replacing the screw-on lens protector with any filter you like.
+Instead, the GoPro 7 uses clip-on filters, which changes the size of the camera – thus you will need two sets of filters (one for normal usage and the second one with a diving case).

 When it comes to APP features, the OA fails against the GP7.
 The DJI Mimo App is much simpler than GoPro’s mobile APP.